tach2004/judo_rest_api/README.md

 # Origin
 This integration was originally developed through the excellent work of  https://github.com/OStrama/judo_rest_api.git.
-Many thanks to his work
+Many thanks to his work.

 The code was heavily modified, extended and adapted to the JUDO ZEWA/PROM iSafe by tach2004.